 (c) If any qualified individual demands a recount of the votes cast at an election, the voter-verified paper ballot shall be used according to the same rules that are used in the original vote count pursuant to section twenty-seven of this article.
 For purposes of this subsection, "qualified individual" means a person who is a candidate for office on the ballot or a voter affected by an issue, other than an individual's candidacy, on the ballot.

-(d) During the canvass and any requested recount, at least five two percent of the precincts, and in no case less than one precinct, are to be chosen at random and the voter-verified paper ballots are to be counted manually.
+(d) During the canvass and any requested recount, at least five percent of the precincts are to be chosen at random and the voter-verified paper ballots are to be counted manually for a single candidate or issue are to be chosen at random for each of the randomly chosen precincts and are to be counted manually, only in cases where there is more than one candidate on the ballot or an issue is present on the ballot.
 Whenever the vote total obtained from the manual count of the voter-verified paper ballots for all votes cast in a randomly selected precinct:

 (1) Differs by more than one percent from the automated vote tabulation equipment; or

 (2) Results in a different prevailing candidate or outcome, either passage or defeat, of one or more ballot issues in the randomly selected precincts for any contest or ballot issue, then the discrepancies shall immediately be disclosed to the public and all of the voter-verified paper ballots shall be manually counted.
 In every case where there is a difference between the vote totals obtained from the automated vote tabulation equipment and the corresponding vote totals obtained from the manual count of the voter-verified paper ballots, the manual count of the voter-verified paper ballots is the vote of record.

 NOTE: The purpose of this bill is to change recount procedures.